andylizf/MyCV/resume.typ

 // maybe keywords? or at least stressing some words

-My research interests lie in designing efficient systems for ML, focusing on cloud resource orchestration, distributed training infrastructure, and compound AI systems addressing the growing resource demands of diverse AI applications.
+My research interests lie in *designing efficient systems for ML*, focusing on cloud resource orchestration, distributed training infrastructure, and compound AI systems addressing the growing resource demands of diverse AI applications.
 I am also interested in exploring how AI techniques can advance systems design methodologies.

 // = Education